Pedro Álvares Cabral: Early life

 Little is certain regarding Pedro Álvares Cabral's life before, or following, his voyage which led to the discovery of Brazil.
-He was born in 1467 or 1468—the former year being the most likely—at Belmonte, about 30 km from present-day Covilhã in central Portugal.
+He was born in 1467 or 1468—the former year being the more likely—at Belmonte, about 30 km from present-day Covilhã in central Portugal.
 He was a son of Fernão Álvares Cabral and Isabel Gouveia—one of five boys and six girls in the family.
 Cabral was christened Pedro Álvares de Gouveia and only later, supposedly upon his elder brother's death in 1503, did he begin using his father's surname.
 The coat of arms of his family was drawn with two purple goats on a field of silver.
 Purple represented fidelity, and the goats were derived from the family name (cabral pertains to goats in English).
 However, only his elder brother was entitled to make use of the family arms.